Tell me about what you do for work.

 Managed Services Provider

 An MSP is for small businesses that rely on technology, but aren’t big enough to have a full IT staff.
-I was the “Senior Network Engineer”, and I maintained both my new company’s own network, and oversaw all of the customer networks.
+I was the “Senior Network Engineer”, and I maintained both my new company’s own network, and oversaw all the customer networks.
 If supporting one company is hard, supporting many is like trying to herd cats.
 More learning, many a late night, and plenty of stress later, it was time to move on.
 It was fun having a job where you never knew what would be your next task, but too many customers and not enough techs wears you thin, fast.
-When an opportunity was presented to me by my former boss, for a position as the IT manager for a stable company, I took it, and am still there today, and couldn’t be happier.
+When an opportunity was presented to me by my former boss, for a position as the IT manager for a stable company, I took it.